Macros & Preprocessor

 Expansion in conditionals

-Macros inside #if and #elif expressions are expanded before the expression is evaluated.
-This means you can use macros in condition expressions.
+Macros inside #if and #elif expressions are expanded before the expression is evaluated, so macros can be used in condition expressions.
+The operand of defined is the exception: it is taken as a literal name and is not expanded first.

 #define MAJOR 2